stg-tud/apsa/2019/3-Java-TAC/Exercise/Task.md

 }
 ```

-To reduce the number of false positives only apply this check if the resource object is created inside the same method and ...:
+To reduce the number of false positives, only apply this check if the resource object is created inside the same method and ...:

 - not passed to some other method and not stored in a field (i.e., the resource object may be garbage collected at the end of the method), or
 - the method is closed at least on one path.

 For example, ignore the following cases where the stream is passed in as a parameter:
 ```java